Madhan230205/IPL-AllPlayers-Stats-From-2008to2025/README.md

 └── README.md               # ← You are here
 ```

-# This the visualization of total runs scored by all players played IPL
+# This is the visualization of total runs scored by all players played IPL

 ![Totalruns](https://github.com/user-attachments/assets/bafd083b-6144-450e-b399-658c4b98c8ec)